 This is because of the TSA’s 3-1-1 Rule that forbids any liquids, gels or aerosols being transported in your carry on bags if the container exceeds 3.4oz/100ml.

-Can You Bring Pencils on a Plane?
+You Can Bring Pencils on a Plane

 You will have no problem bringing pencils on a plane in either your carry on or checked bags.